Understanding Certifications for Electronic Hardware Products

 In Europe, there is a similar regulation called CISPR 22.
 The requirements are very similar, but somewhat stricter in regards to RF emissions at some frequencies.
 Other countries and regions have similar regulations on electromagnetic emissions.

 For all intents and purposes, these regulations include almost all electronic products, since very few products are able to run at frequencies less than 9 kHz.

-All electronic products with oscillating signals will emit some amount of electromagnetic radiation (i.e. radio waves) so government regulators want to make sure that products don’t interfere with wireless communication.
+All electronic products with oscillating signals will emit some amount of electromagnetic radiation (i.e. radio waves), generally referred to as EMI, or ElectroMagnetic Interference.
+Government regulators want to make sure that product emissions don’t interfere with wireless communication.

 There are two classes of FCC testing: Class A and Class B. Class A is an easier test to pass, and is intended for products that will be used in industrial applications.
 Class B is for consumer products and requires stricter testing.

 FCC certification can be further split into two types: intentional radiator and non-intentional radiator.
 The category is determined by whether your product incorporates wireless capabilities such as Bluetooth, Wi-Fi, cellular, or any other type of radio transmitter.

 Regardless of the type or classification of your product, if it is AC powered it must also meet conducted emissions limits.
 This applies whether a product is directly powered from the mains, or whether it is DC powered from an AC adapter that is supplied from the mains.